BCCI Corporate Trophy

 The BCCI Corporate Trophy was an Indian cricket competition.
 It was established in 2009 by the Board of Control for Cricket in India (BCCI) as a 12-team inter-corporate tournament beginning at the start of the Indian cricket season before the start of the Ranji Trophy competition.
 This tournament was a 50-over a side tournament involving corporate teams.
 All the top Indian cricketers were expected to play along with academy cricket players and those who play regular domestic cricket in India.

 History

-The corporate trophy acts as a high-profile starter to the Indian domestic cricket season.
-The BCCI's prime objective is to promote employment opportunities for domestic cricketers in India's corporate houses.
-The board has invited 12 corporate teams to take part which will involve some of India's top cricketers.
+The corporate trophy acted as a high-profile starter to the Indian domestic cricket season.
+The BCCI's prime objective was to promote employment opportunities for domestic cricketers in India's corporate houses.
+The board invited 12 corporate teams to take part which involved some of India's top cricketers.